melanie yoga cochrane ab

 I specialize in teaching yoga

-We practice the three main components of yoga: breathing (pranayama), poses (asanas) and meditation, all of which have been proven to improve our health and wellness and slow our aging process.
+During each practice we include the three main components of yoga: breathing (pranayama), poses (asanas) and meditation, all of which have been proven to improve our health and wellness and slow our aging process.

 Where are the lessons held?

 My home based yoga studio is located in Cochrane, AB but all classes are on Zoom allowing yoga students to join us from anywhere.
-We have students from Montreal, Toronto, Victoria and Edmonton and we’ve had students join us from Mexico and South Africa.
-When the weather allows it, I prefer to move outside to a sunny location as well and I have taught on beaches in Vancouver and Kelowna, parks in Calgary and on my daughters’ sundecks in northeastern Alberta.
+We have students from Montreal, Toronto, Victoria, Edmonton and California.
+We’ve even had students join us from Mexico and South Africa.
+When the weather allows, I prefer to move outside to a sunny location and I have taught on beaches in Vancouver and Kelowna, parks in Calgary and on my daughters’ sundecks in northeastern Alberta.

 All you need is an internet connection, a computer, iPad/tablet or you can connect on your phone.
 As long as you have Zoom you can join the class.